crate/crate/docs/config/session.rst

   SET OK, 0 rows affected (... sec)

-Alternatively, session settings can be modified permanently from their default values for a user, with the use of :ref:`ALTER ROLE <ref-alter-role>`.
+Alternatively, session settings can be modified permanently from their default values for a user, either when the user is created with :ref:`CREATE USER
+<create-user-session-settings>`, or later on with :ref:`ALTER ROLE
+<ref-alter-role>`.

 To retrieve the current value of a session setting, use :ref:`SHOW <ref-show>` e.g: